andre0557/iphs391fall2025-miniproject1-chatbot/README.md

 ## 🙏 Acknowledgments

-Thanks to **Jon Chun** for guidance, and the IPHS 391 cohort for feedback and iteration suggestions.
+Thanks to Professors **Jon Chun** for guidance, and to the IPHS 391 cohort for feedback and iteration suggestions.

 ---